TheIanAquino/Public-Zettelkasten/_notes/Digital gardens are constructive, rather than destructive..md

 comments: true
 ---

-It does not, on the other hand, replicate the destructive process that is ubiquitous in the information age wherein the value of information decreases as its quantity increases.

-Digital gardens are where ideas grow, rather than shrink.

 Digital gardeners, when planting seeds of ideas, often cut to the core of the concepts they're dealing with.
 As a result, the process of planting ideations in a digital garden requires cultivation.
 During the cultivation process is where an idea grows.

 Here is a fun representation with emojis for each phase of an idea's growth process when applied to my website: